 Effective Teamwork: We believe that health care of tomorrow will be delivered by a set of diverse multidisciplinary teams and that physicians must be capable of effectively leading and monitoring these teams.

-Inpatient Wards: Patient satisfaction and infection control measures
+Inpatient Wards: Patient satisfaction and infection control measures; safe and efficient transitions at discharge

-Critical Care Units: Communication Training and Procedural training
+Critical Care Units: Communication Training, Procedural training; Mock code initiatives

-Outpatient: Resident and Patient Satisfaction with Access and Continuity
+Outpatient: Resident and Patient Satisfaction with Access and Continuity; Clinical performance metrics

 Redesign of Continuity Clinic into Blocks rather than weekly clinics